cerianthid text index | photo index

 awaiting identification*

 Where seen?
-This rather large cerianthid with a dark centre and neon colour combination is sometimes seen on some of our shores.
+This rather large cerianthid with a dark centre and neon inner tentacles is sometimes seen on some of our shores.
 Among coral rubble, near seagrasses.

 Features: 12-15cm in diameter.
-The very long tapering outer tentacles are transparent to pale white.
-In some, the pale outer tentacles have a pair of thin darker stripes.
+The very long tapering outer tentacles are transparent to pale white or beige.
+In some, the pale outer tentacles have fine darker stripes.
 The 'mouth' is very dark brown to black while the short inner tentacles are usually a pale neon green.
 Body column black.

 Pulau Semakau, Apr 08